 Both short stories are suffused with Lawrencian sexuality: in the former, three girls – southwestern Ontario’s first Three Graces – have “long light limbs, and their soft mouths and the tender fullness of their cheeks … (are) only for pleasure,” and in the latter the young girl (whose name, Evelyn, suggests her susceptibility to temptation) is “empty of everything but the sweetness of sensation” after the teacher has “bent to kiss her and stroke her cheek with his long soft-tipped fingers.”

 All three short stories end in a Joycean epiphany and all three contain closely observed and precisely rendered details of their settings: for example, in The Widower, the “green blinds” of its protagonist’s grocery store hide a window adorned with “bright stickers advertising Salada Tea, and Coca-Cola.”
 Above the store, his deceased wife Ella’s room contains “her geraniums and African violets, her lace doilies on the chesterfield, [and] her painted silk screen trying to hide a little black stove in the corner.”
-The room is “faintly, mustily scented with her” partly because, although he sees his marriage as a life of quite desperation from which he has at last gained freedom, he remains haunted by her presence.
+The room is “faintly, mustily scented with her” partly because, although he sees his marriage as a life of quiet desperation from which he has at last gained freedom, he remains haunted by her presence.
 “Ella might as well not be dead,” he thinks at the end of the short story; “it would be better, more comfortable.”
 Exploration of the “deep caves” beneath the “linoleum” has begun.

 For financial reasons, Alice Munro did not complete a degree in English, but it was at Western that she began to publish evidence of the extraordinary talent that would lead more than 60 years later to the Nobel Prize for Literature.